KacperJarocki/simple-cloud/README.md

 ## How to Deploy

-1. Clone this repository:
+1. Clone this repository locally:
    ```bash
    git clone https://github.com/kacperjarocki/simple-cloud.git
    cd simple-cloud
    Log in to Terraform Cloud and select the desired workspace (dev or prod).
    ```

-Set or verify workspace variables in Terraform Cloud:
+Set or verify the workspace variables in Terraform Cloud UI or CLI:

 Azure credentials (Client ID, Client Secret, Tenant ID, Subscription ID)

-Resource names and configurations specific to environment
+Resource names and configurations specific to the environment

-Secrets or references to Key Vault secrets
+Secrets or references to Azure Key Vault secrets

+Run Terraform Cloud runs via the UI or API — Terraform Cloud will handle terraform init, plan, and apply automatically based on the workspace configuration.

+Project Structure
+.
 ├── modules/
 │ ├── networking/
 │ ├── compute/